rueckstiess/mtools/README.md

 #### Description

 A script that takes log files as input and merges them by date/time.
+Each line receives an additional "tag", which indicates the original file name.
+Tags can be generated automatically, different styles (enum, alpha, filename) are available, or you can provide custom tags, for example "[PRI] [SEC] [ARB]".

     usage: mlogmerge logfiles [-h | --help] [--label LABELS] [--pos POS]